BETER-CO/yii2-beter-logging/doc/development-and-testing.md

 * `./yii beter-logging/bubbling-off-with-inactive-logstash` to taste case when bubbling is off for handlers, logstash
 * is the first handler and logstasg is down, so handler can't write data to logstash.
 Expected: logs in stderr and log entries about logstash delivery failures.
+* `./yii beter-logging/messages-with-context` illustrates passing context to the logger right from the application (requires extending of the YiiBase class, check sources).
+* `./yii beter-logging/exceptions-with-context` illustrates passing context to the exceptions. logger then handles context from exceptions.
+* `./yii beter-logging/exceptions-with-traits` demonstrates how to use traits to extend yii errors with a context.

 ## Tips